 The YMCA follows the Ontario regulations under the Health Protection and Promotion Act.
-Working with the Sudbury and District Health Unit and the North Bay Parry Sound District Health Unit, the YMCA has developed guidelines for proper disinfection and follows their direction regarding reporting of communicable diseases and exclusion periods from our programs.
+Working with our Local Public Health partners (Sudbury and District, Manitoulin, North Bay, Parry Sound, and Porcupine), the YMCA has developed guidelines for proper disinfection and follows their direction regarding reporting of communicable diseases and exclusion periods from our programs.

-Medication
+Medication\\